How to Hire a Car Abroad

 Car Hire - Freedom and Challenges

-Most adult travellers are holders of a national driver's licence issued in their home country.
-Car hire companies are popping up everywhere like mushrooms.
-This indicates the increasing demand for car hire among travellers.
-Even though you may be driving every day in the country you currently reside in, hiring a car during a vacation in a foreign country can still be challenging.
-The traffic environment can be strange, and an unfamiliar car can be challenging too.
+Most adult travellers hold a national driver’s licence issued in their home country.
+Car hire companies are springing up everywhere, reflecting the growing demand for hire cars among travellers.
+Even if you drive daily in your own country, hiring a car abroad can still be a big step.
+The traffic conditions may be unfamiliar, and driving an unfamiliar vehicle can add to the difficulty.

 In many destinations, hiring a car is the easiest way to move around.
 This is particularly true in distant natural destinations with poor public transportation.
-Going on a day trip via a tour package and exploring the sights at your destination is wise, but going on a road trip around the country is even wiser.
-A hired car gives you more freedom and often becomes a cheaper way to explore.
+While going on a day trip via a tour package and exploring the sights at your destination is wise, taking a road trip around the country is even wiser.
+A hired car offers more freedom and is often a cheaper way to explore.

 Who Can Hire a Car?

 You need a valid driver's licence to hire a car.
-You may need both an international and a national driving licence, and a national driving licence issued in your country of residence.
+You may need both an international and a national driving licence, as well as a national driving licence issued in your country of residence.
 That is the case, for example, in Israel.
 A licence from any EU country is often enough in the EU area.
 Almost all car hire companies require the driver's licence to be at least one year old.
-Rarely can you find some of the few companies making exceptions to this rule, usually smaller car hire companies.
+Rarely can you find companies making exceptions to this rule; usually, it is smaller car hire companies.

 Younger and older people may need to pay extra fees to hire a car.
 In some circumstances, some of these age groups find it impossible to hire a car at all.
 At least, the most expensive cars are often excluded from the young/inexperienced drivers.
 If a company refuses to let you buy a car because of your age, you may always call them and try to negotiate.